 Food and Drink

 It’s a good idea to also have a contingency fund, typically 15% of your budget, to cover unexpected expenses.
 A contingency budget can prevent money from coming from your, or stakeholders, pockets.

 Properly accounting for all your costs and determining your total ‘revenue’ can help you calculate ROI.
 ROI isn’t just important for stakeholders and clients.
 If you’re the event planner, it’s a great statistic to show off on your website.

 3. Choose a date and venue

 Selecting the date and venue is the role of the event host, and not necessarily the event planner.
-Still, if you do have a role in selecting the date and venue, there are a couple of things to keep in mind:
+If you do have a role in selecting the date and venue, there are a few things to keep in mind: